miklevin/MikeLev.in/_posts/2023-03-05-are-rigid-geometric-weather-balloons-possible.md

 ---
 date: 2023-03-05
 title: Are Rigid Geometric Weather Balloons Possible?
-permalink: /blog/are-rigid-geometric-weather-balloons-possible/
 headline: Exploring the Fascinating Possibilities of 486958 Arrokoth and Its Implications
 description: I recently discussed the mysterious 486958 Arrokoth, an object encountered by NASA's New Horizons mission.
 I explored possible scenarios, including the possibility of an alien spacecraft or probe, but ultimately concluded that the natural explanation is much more plausible and consistent with current scientific knowledge.
 I believe it is important to remember to not confuse science with speculation and imagination.
 Join me to explore the fascinating possibilities of Arrokoth and the implications of our discoveries.
 keywords: Arrokoth, 486958 Arrokoth, New Horizons mission, Alien spacecraft, Probe, Natural explanation, Metamaterials, Weather balloons, Shapes, Materials, Trade-offs, High altitude balloons, UFO, UAP, Radar events, Advancing technology, Hoaxers, Science, Hobbyists, Sudden change of direction, Acceleration, U.S. Navy, Pilots, Sailors, Modern radar, Space probes, Objects in Solar System, Gl
-categories: science, ufo
+categories: ufo, science
+permalink: /blog/are-rigid-geometric-weather-balloons-possible/
 layout: post
 ---

 Can actual breakthroughs that have already occurred allow the construction of a meta material strong enough to create rigid weather balloons that would be stable at 40000 feet?
 A mean like geometric shapes like cylinders and rectangles instead of round balloon shapes?